tx-lin/vmSafeguard/README.md

 # vmSafeguard -  Project

 vmSafeguard project has been created to facilitate the management and the VMs<b> backup </b> of an ESXi.
-With this tool, you will be able to backup a pool of VMs, Single Vm, Read the Backup logs etc. <u> vmSafeguard can manage and switch to a other ESXi since 5.0 version. </u>
+With this tool, you will be able to backup a pool of VMs, Single Vm, Read the Backup logs etc. <u> <b> vmSafeguard can manage multiple ESXi since 5.0 version. </u> </b>

 Enjoy :)